 Intel moves deeper into software with Wind River buy

-Intel is buying Wind River Systems Inc. and its embedded
+Intel is buying Wind River Systems Inc. and its embedded software expertise for $884 million.

 Wind River's software typically runs in small embedded devices in cars, industrial gear, consumer electronics and medical instruments.
 Chief among its offerings is VxWorks, a proprietary operating system as well as some Linux variants.